processing/p5.js-compatibility/README.md

  }
 ```

 And that's it!
-You can check this example of making an addon backwards-compatible and work with p5.js 2.0 here: [the p5.sound.js example](https://github.com/processing/p5.sound.js/commit/608ffa93f241538c4fb353544f6d01275911d212)
+You can check this example of making an add-on library backwards-compatible and work with p5.js 2.0 here: [the p5.sound.js example](https://github.com/processing/p5.sound.js/commit/608ffa93f241538c4fb353544f6d01275911d212)

 ## …making shapes